daysful/beso/README.md

 for a default setup, storing the data in a local `beso_data` directory.

-Instead of the default `sqlite` database, `mongo` can be used by providing the adequate connection string
+Instead of the default `sqlite` database, `beso.db`, `mongo` can be used by providing the adequate connection string

 ``` bash
 docker run --name beso-backend \